 Consumers who complain to us about unaffordable lending usually say that the lender should have realised they could not afford the lending - and should not have lent the money in the first place.

 Some lenders mistakenly believe that the ombudsman service cannot look at complaints about a lender's decision - or about the commercial judgment taken by a lender on whether or not to lend.
 That is not the case.

-Lending industry codes and regulatory guidance require lenders to assess the affordability of the lending before they make loans.
+Regulator’s rules, lending industry codes and regulatory guidance require lenders to assess the affordability of the lending before they make loans.
 We take these issues into account, together with the relevant law, when deciding the fair outcome on a complaint that is referred to us.

 When assessing whether or not the lending was affordable at the time a loan was given, we consider the circumstances in which the loan came to be made - including what the lender knew of the consumer's financial position at the time.

 We also consider whether the consumer was vulnerable when the lending was made (for example, whether they were older, had mental health problems, or were in clear financial difficulty) - and whether this affected the affordability of the lending.